NIGK17012U Remote Sensing in Land Science Studies

 Content

-The course builds on prior knowledge of working with satellite imagery, such as passing via Bachelor level class-Introduction to Remote Sensing, Classification of Spatial Data.
-However, we will try to accommodate the students without prior experience in remote sensing.
-The course also complements the class on Remote Sensing of the Biogeosphere.
-The course will be particularly useful for students who envision interdisciplinary use of satellite remote sensing in the Biogeosphere and Anthroposphere studies (human dimensions of land-cover change).
+This course assumes a prior knowledge and experience of working with satellite imagery, equivalent to completing undergraduate-level classes like Introduction to Remote Sensing and Classification of Spatial Data.
+However, we are committed to accommodating students without prior remote sensing experience.
+Moreover, this course complements the Remote Sensing of the Biogeosphere class and serves as a stepping stone into more advanced course Satellite Image Processing and Analysis in the Big Data Era.
+The course is particularly tailored for students who anticipate utilizing satellite remote sensing in interdisciplinary studies of the Biogeosphere and Anthroposphere (examining the human dimensions of land-cover change).

 Learning Outcome